Thank-You For Sharing

 The remaining characters (sequence) can be any combination of letters or numbers usually starting with a single digit representing day of the fiscal week.

-This style began seeing use during the 1980's in various brands, models, and products manufactured by Trane/American Standard.
 The company ceased using letters to designate year of manufacture after 2001 (represented by the letter "Z"), so any system encountered that uses this styling will typically be very near or has exceeded the average estimated useful service life (EUL).
 Beginning in 2002, numbers rather than letters are used for the year designation which is depicted in style 1 above.

-Examples: F23456789 would be manufactured the 23rd week of 1991.
+Additional Examples: F23456789 would be manufactured the 23rd week of 1991.
 C01D47415 would be manufactured the 1st week of 1988.

 Note: The letters "S" and "Z" are easily confused because they are not listed in logical order in the chart below.
 "S" represents 1986, and "Z" represents 2001.
 The letters "A", "I", "L", "O", & "Q" were not used with this style.